Wondering which are the reasons you’ll want to visit Galicia? Then read on as our guest author Brooke goes through the main five.

 I’ve created a list of what I consider to be five of the most compelling reasons you’ll want to visit Galicia soon, though I could think of a hundred.
 They are as follows.

 1. Galicia’s Natural Beauty Shines On Its Own

 I refer mostly to the beaches and coast, but Galicia is also rich in hiking trails (and is famous for its Camino de Santiago pilgrimage routes), vineyards, forests, bays, and so on.

 Since I’m such a coast lover these are some of the spots I found most impressive:

 1.1.
 Cathedrals Beach

-The most famous and visited beach in Galicia (though you won’t see many US tourists there-visitors are mostly Spanish and Portuguese), La Playa Catedral or the strip of beaches called Las Playa de Las Catedrales are renowned for their epic arches and rock formations as well as the extreme differences between low and high tide which leave only a short window of time during which the beaches can be accessed.
+The most famous and visited beach in Galicia (though you won’t see many US tourists there-visitors are mostly Spanish and Portuguese), La Playa Catedral, or the strip of beaches called Las Playa de Las Catedrales renowned for its epic arches and rock formations as well as the extreme differences between low and high tide which leave only a short window of time during which the beaches can be accessed.

 The photos above are of the beach at low tide.
 This is the time of day when visitors are allowed down on the beach, though these days the # of visitors per day is limited due to increasing popularity and crowds in recent years.